hcchiu1202/makepdf/README.md

 Only tested on Windows 10 command prompt

 # TODO/issue
-- make wrapper for standalone run .exe
+- make wrapper for standalone run .exe (NOT DOING THIS since can easily do with pyinstaller, if file size is not a conern)
-- implement horizontal cut for long pages
+- DONE: implement horizontal cut for long pages
-- file size increase when handling wide pages, need investigate reason